Balancing out Bias: Achieving Fairness Through Balanced Training: Experimental Results

 \subsection{Models}

 We first implement a ``\Standard'' model on each dataset, without explicit debiasing.
-On the \Moji dataset, we follow~\citet{ravfogel-etal-2020-null,han2021diverse} in using DeepMoji~\citep{felbo2017} as the encoder to get 2304d representations of input texts.
-The DeepMoji model contains 22.4 million parameters and was pretrained over 1246 million tweets to predict one of 64 common emojis. \citet{ravfogel-etal-2020-null} and \citet{subramanian2021} used uncased BERT-base~\citep{devlin2019bert} as their \Standard model for the \Bios dataset, taking the `CLS' token as the source of a fixed text representation, without further fine-tuning.
-However, we found that taking the average of all contextualised token embeddings led to an accuracy improvement of 1.4\% and \GAP fairness improvement of 2.4\%.
+On the \Moji dataset, we follow~\citet{ravfogel-etal-2020-null} in using DeepMoji~\citep{felbo2017} as the encoder to get 2304d representations of input texts. \citet{ravfogel-etal-2020-null} and \citet{subramanian2021} used uncased BERT-base~\citep{devlin2019bert} as their \Standard model for the \Bios dataset, taking the `CLS' token as the source of a fixed text representation, without further fine-tuning.
+However, we found that taking the average of all contextualized token embeddings led to an accuracy improvement of 1.4\% and \GAP fairness improvement of 2.4\%.
 Given this, we use 768d `AVG' representations extracted from the pretrained uncased BERT-base model.